-Export compliance is a key function that the U.S. government oversees to ensure tariffs and homeland security are handled properly.
+Export compliance is a key function that the U.S. government oversees.
 The government makes a lot of money from the import and export of products.
 This means that your business will need to adhere to exporting laws whenever shipping products or data overseas.

 U.S. companies that sell goods and services in a global market are required to comply with various export control laws.
 These laws are published by several U.S. departments like the Department of Commerce, the Department of Treasury, and the Department of State.
 Let’s take a look at some of the most frequently asked questions concerning export compliance that we received from our clients!

 It can be difficult to understand and apply ITAR regulations to your business.
 Whether you are leading in a division, or you have been in the defense industry for decades, you may have trouble keeping up with the constant changes when it comes to ITAR rules.

 Trust us- the government does not make it easy.
 But the good news is that we have been working with companies just like yours for years to help business leaders navigate ITAR compliance in meaningful ways.
 Lets tackle the ITAR challenge together with some frequently asked questions that our clients ask us when it comes to their ITAR compliance.

 ITAR can be confusing, but did you know that EAR actually throws more people off and gets companies in trouble with the government more often than not?
 You should have a firm understanding of both ITAR and EAR to ensure your business is safe from the severe fines and penalties that come with EAR violations.